raspberrypilearning/lego-robot-face/en/step_5.md

 --- task ---

 Line up the BuildHAT making sure all the GPIO pins are covered, then attach the camera to the end of the ribbon cable.
+(The example uses a [stacking header](https://www.adafruit.com/product/2223){:target="_blank"} which makes the pins longer.)

 ![Image of step 14](images/build_14.jpg)